Follow Cohen Seglias on LinkedIn

 Who is an Insured Anyway?
 New Additional Insured Requirements for New York Construction Professionals

-BY Jonathan A. Cass, Sydney Pierce
+BY Jonathan A. Cass

 Construction professionals in New York face new hurdles in ensuring they are covered as additional insureds under other parties’ commercial general liability insurance policies.
 In 2002, a New York City agency contracted with a general contractor ...